-So, when talking to the breeder before purchase, make sure he has health tests clearances for the listed health problems so that you can have a piece of mind and really enjoy your time with your Scottie instead of being worried about his health all the time
+So, when talking to the breeder before purchase, make sure he has health tests clearances for the listed health problems so that you can have peace of mind and enjoy your time with your Scottie instead of being worried about his health all the time

 My final thoughts on the Scottish Terrier